nahumsa/brewery-data-lake/README.md

 If any of the entries that are fetched from the API do not comply with our data model, then the pipeline will fail.

-#### Silver
+#### Transformation and Loading to the Silver Layer

 For the silver layer, we must read and process the data that was saved on the bronze layer.

-In this pipeline we choose to use DuckDB mainly because it is a lightweight and embedded database which makes it easier to iterate locally.
+In this pipeline we choose to use DuckDB as the compute engine mainly because it is a lightweight and embedded database which makes it easier to iterate locally.
 Another reason is that for the size of the data that we have we do not need distributed compute such as Apache Spark, however we could use the [same API as Spark](https://duckdb.org/docs/api/python/spark_api.html) for transformations by using DuckDB making easier to debug locally spark pipelines without